Robert Kraft (composer): Other projects

 In 1994, Kraft was elected to the National Academy of Recording Arts and Sciences' board of governors, Los Angeles Chapter.
 In 1995, Kraft became a member of the Music Branch of the Academy of Motion Picture Arts and Sciences.
 Kraft was honored with the City of Hope Spirit of Life Award in 2002, and with the T.J.
 Martell Foundation's Spirit of Excellence in the Arts Award in 2010.
 As co-chairman of the Grammy Host Committee for the 2001 Grammy Awards in Los Angeles, Kraft and co-chair Tim Leiweke raised money to support Grammy In The Schools.
 In addition, Kraft founded entermusic.org in 2001, a Music Mentoring organization affiliated with Hamilton High School in Los Angeles.

 Kraft is the Berklee College of Music Visiting Professor of Music and Media, (International campus-Valencia, Spain); He is also an executive board member of the World Soundtrack Academy, where he was awarded the World Soundtrack Academy Industry Award for 2012, and is on the board of the International Radio Festival, where he won the International Radio Festival Lifetime Achievement Award for 2012.
 In 2022, Kraft was elected to the Academy of Motion Picture Arts and Sciences’ Music Branch Executive Committee.
+In May 2024, Kraft was appointed the inaugural Ambassador to Hollywood at SOCAN (the Society of Composers, Authors and Music Publishers of Canada).
+In this role, he supports music creators, strengthens industry connections in Los Angeles, and provides career guidance for Canadian film and TV composers.